LouisMazel/maz-ui/apps/docs/docs/guide/theme.md

 The new system offers much more flexibility and performance!

 <script setup>
-import { useTheme } from '@maz-ui/themes'
+import { useTheme } from '@maz-ui/themes/src/composables/useTheme.js'
-import { mazUi, pristine, ocean } from '@maz-ui/themes/presets'
+import { definePreset } from '@maz-ui/themes/src/define-preset.js'
 import { ref } from 'vue'

 const {